kumahq/kuma-website/docs/docs/1.2.3/documentation/overview.md

 ### Service pods and service-less pods

 In some cases, there might be a need to have Pods which are part of the mesh, yet they do not expose any services themselves.
-These are typically various containerised utilities, Kubernets jobs etc.
+These are typically various containerised utilities, Kubernetes jobs etc.
 Such Pods are not bound to a Kubernetes Service as they would not have any ports exposed.

 #### Pods with a Service